jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 z1 = tf.nn.relu(cnn1 + cnn_b1)
 h1 = tf.nn.max_pool(z1, ksize=[1, 2, 2, 1], strides=[1, 2, 2, 1], padding='SAME')
 ```
 We flatten the 2D features into a 1D array for the fully connected layer.
-We use dropout for the regularization.
+We apply dropout for the regularization.
 ```python
 # First FC layer with dropout.
 h2_flat = tf.reshape(h2, [-1, 3136])